 We share secretariat with our mother organisation, the Federation of the Norden Associations (FNF), in central Copenhagen.
-That is where our co-ordinator works, part-time, all year round, with various FNUF-projects.
+That is where our Secretary General works, part-time, all year round, with various FNUF-projects.

 Last but not least FNUF (and every member organisation) has observer status in the Nordic Youth Council (UNR).
 This place is taken by a FNUF representative who then also becomes a member of UNR's presidium, along with a deputy.
 Both are elected for two years.

 FNUF's members consists of the following member organisations:

 NUF: Nordic Youth League of Faroe Islands

 FNU Norway: Nordic Association's Youth in Norway